sass/sass/proposal/package-importer.d.ts.md

 #### `usePkgImporter`

 If true, the compiler will use the built-in package importer to resolve any url with the `pkg` scheme.
-This importer follows Node.js logic to locate Sass files.
+This importer follows Node logic to locate Sass files.

 Defaults to false.